-METHODS—The principal effectiveness outcome was the 2-year rate of death from any cause or HF hospitalizations (HFH).
-Subgroup analysis with interaction testing performed according to baseline LVEF; 472 patients (82.1%) had HFrEF (mean LVEF 28.0%±6.2%; range 12% to 40%) and 103 (17.9%) had HFpEF (mean LVEF 46.6%±4.9%; range 41% to 65%), while 292 (50.7%) had severely depressed LVEF (LVEF ≤30%; mean LVEF 23.9%±3.8%) and 283 (49.3%) had moderately depressed LVEF (LVEF >30%; mean LVEF 39.0%±6.8%).
+Methods: The principal effectiveness outcome was the two-year rate of death from any cause or HF hospitalisations (HFH).
+Subgroup analysis with interaction testing was performed according to baseline LVEF; 472 patients (82.1%) had HFrEF (mean LVEF 28.0%±6.2%; range 12% to 40%) and 103 (17.9%) had HFpEF (mean LVEF 46.6%±4.9%; range 41% to 65%), while 292 (50.7%) had severely depressed LVEF (LVEF ≤30%; mean LVEF 23.9%±3.8%) and 283 (49.3%) had moderately depressed LVEF (LVEF >30%; mean LVEF 39.0%±6.8%).

-RESULTS—The 2-year rate of death or HFH was 56.7% in patients with HFrEF and 53.4% with HFpEF (HR 1.16, 95% CI 0.86-1.57, p=0.32).
-MitraClip reduced the 2-year rate of death or HFH in patients with HFrEF (HR 0.50, 95% CI 0.39-0.65) and HFpEF (HR 0.60, 95% CI 0.35-1.05), pint=0.55.
-MitraClip was consistently effective in reducing the individual endpoints of mortality and HFH, improving MR severity, quality-of-life, and 6-minute walk distance in patients with HFrEF, HFpEF, LVEF £30%, and LVEF >30%.
+Results: The two-year rate of death or HFH was 56.7% in patients with HFrEF and 53.4% with HFpEF (HR 1.16, 95% CI: 0.86-1.57, p=0.32).
+MitraClip reduced the two-year rate of death or HFH in patients with HFrEF (HR 0.50, 95% CI: 0.39-0.65) and HFpEF (HR 0.60, 95% CI: 0.35-1.05), pint=0.55.
+MitraClip was consistently effective in reducing the individual endpoints of mortality and HFH, improving MR severity, quality of life, and six-minute walk distance in patients with HFrEF, HFpEF, LVEF ≤30%, and LVEF >30%.